Sergio Momesso

-Sergio Francesco Momesso (born September 4, 1965) is a Canadian former professional ice hockey player who spent 13 seasons in the National Hockey League between 1983 and 1997.
+Sergio Francesco Momesso (born September 4, 1965) is an Italian-Canadian former professional ice hockey player who spent 13 seasons in the National Hockey League (NHL) between 1983 and 1997.

 Playing career

 Momesso played his junior hockey for the Shawinigan Cataractes of the QMJHL, and was drafted 27th overall in the 1983 NHL Entry Draft by his hometown Montreal Canadiens.
 He made his NHL debut the following season at the age of 18, playing a single game for the Canadiens, but remained in junior for most of the following two seasons.
 In 1984–85, he recorded 56 goals and 146 points in 64 games, along with 216 penalty minutes, and was named QMJHL Player of the Year.

-For the 1985–86 NHL season, Momesso made the Habs' roster out of training camp and meshed well on a line with Brian Skrudland and Mike McPhee, recording 8 goals and 15 points in his first 24 games to start his career.
-However, he suffered a knee injury in December 1985 against the Boston Bruins that shelved him for the rest of the season; it also cost him an opportunity to engrave his name on the Stanley Cup as Montreal went on to win that season.
-Montreal still include Momesso on the 1986 Montreal Canadiens team winning picture, and gave him a Stanley Cup ring.
+Montreal Canadiens and St. Louis Blues

+For the 1985–86 NHL season, Momesso made the Canadiens' roster out of training camp and meshed well on a line with Brian Skrudland and Mike McPhee, recording 8 goals and 15 points in his first 24 games to start his career.
+However, he suffered a knee injury in December 1985 against the Boston Bruins that shelved him for the rest of the season; it also cost him an opportunity to have his name engraved on the Stanley Cup, as Montreal would win the championship that season.
+The Canadiens still include Momesso in the 1986 championship team picture, and gave him a Stanley Cup ring.
 Momesso would spend two more seasons in Montreal but never recaptured the form of his rookie year.
-At the conclusion of the 1987–88 season, he was dealt to the St. Louis Blues in a multi-player trade.
+After the 1987–88 season, the Canadiens traded him to the St. Louis Blues along with goaltender Vincent Riendeau for Jocelyn Lemieux, Darrell May, and a second-round draft pick in 1989 (which Montreal used to select Patrice Brisebois).

-After his first season in St. Louis during which he recorded 26 points in 53 games, Momesso's career took an upward turn in 1989–90 when he was placed on a line with Brett Hull and Adam Oates.
+After his first season in St. Louis, during which he recorded 26 points in 53 games, Momesso's career took an upward turn in 1989–90 when he was placed on a line with Brett Hull and Adam Oates.
 Spending much of the season on the Blues' top line, Momesso turned in the most productive year of his career, finishing with 24 goals and 32 assists for 56 points, along with 199 penalty minutes.
 However, he would lose his spot on the top line in 1990–91, and recorded just 10 goals through his first 59 appearances.